-- Remove all excess burnt food with a long handled scraper or brush. - Light both burners, set to the HIGH position and leave running with the hood fully open for approximately 5 minutes. - During this 5 minute period most excess food, fat and juices should be burnt off making cleaning easier. - The roasting hood must be left in the open position during the burn off period. - When done turn the barbeque OFF at the control knobs and at the gas supply valve. - Once the barbeque has cooled, using Bar-B-Chef Heavy Duty Cleaner and warm water, scrub the cooking surfaces with a long handled brush or scourer.
+- Remove all excess burnt food with a long handled scraper or brush. - Light both burners, set to the HIGH position and leave running with the hood fully open for approximately 5 minutes. - During this 5 minute period most excess food, fat and juices should be burnt off making cleaning easier. - The roasting hood must be left in the open position during the burn off period. - Turn the barbeque OFF at the control knobs and at the gas supply valve. - Using Bar-B-Chef Heavy Duty Cleaner and warm water, scrub the cooking surfaces with a long handled brush or scourer.
 Rinse thoroughly with fresh warm water. - Once dry, store barbeque with the hood closed and out of the elements and direct sunlight.